West Kelowna is looking at development in Gellatly Bay in the hopes of making it a year-round destination for both tourists and area residents.

 While the plans are worked out and being revised, a consultant working on the project has suggested that temporary commercial activity be carried out in the Gellatly Bay area, such as food trucks and farmer's markets.
 Pending the success of smaller-scale commercial offerings in the area, the municipality can go ahead with more permanent structures.
 Those include condo apartments above street front stores with rooftop amenities and waterfront views and street front townhomes.

-A rendering of the proposed development as currently construed can be found on the District of West Kelowna website.
+A rendering of the proposed development as currently construed can be found on the City of West Kelowna website.